neilramaswamy/structured-streaming/docs/guides/stateful/deduplication.md

 - **dropDuplicatesWithinWatermark**: The `dropDuplicatesWithinWatermark` method holds onto duplicates for at least as much time as the watermark duration in your streaming job.
 Deduplication using a watermark is recommended, since records older than the watermark delay are removed, leading to less memory utilization.

-- **dropDuplicates**: The `dropDuplicates` method removes duplicates across the entire stream.
-This method is used when you want _global_ deduplication across your entire stream.
+- **dropDuplicates**: The `dropDuplicates` method can remove duplicates across your entire stream.
+This method is used when you want _global_ deduplication.
 Global deduplication is unbounded by time and requires an unbounded amount of memory.

 !!! warning
     Do not use the `dropDuplicates` method unless you are sure that the columns on which you are deduplicating have low cardinality.
 Otherwise, you may encounter out of memory errors.